Customer Updates: Stryker Network Disruption > Read Now

 Set vacuum to low, continuous suction at a minimum of 60 mmHg.
 Always use the minimum amount of suction necessary.

-PrimoFit+ may be complementary to an early mobility program.
-PrimoFit+ is designed to serve as a transition between an immobile patient who requires an indwelling urinary catheter to a mobile patient who is able to ambulate to the commode or bathroom.
+PrimoFit Flow may be complementary to an early mobility program.
+PrimoFit Flow is designed to serve as a transition between an immobile patient who requires an indwelling urinary catheter to a mobile patient who is able to ambulate to the commode or bathroom.
 The devices should be assessed by medical and nursing staff and discontinued when independent or assisted toileting is feasible and during patient ambulation.

 References: